Hierve el Agua Day Trip from Oaxaca: Petrified Waterfalls with Kids

 - Water shoes or sturdy sandals (rocks and rough mineral floor)

-- Insulated water bottles with at least 24 oz per person
+- Insulated water bottles with at least 24 oz per person - filled with sealed bottled water, never the tap

 - Quick-dry travel towels

-- Cash, around 1000 to 1500 pesos for the day per family
+- Cash, around 1000-1500 pesos for the day per family

 - Baby carrier for under-2s, since the path is steep